-- Does the Validation Summary Report contain many errors?
+- Does the HPMS Validation Summary Report contain many fixable errors?

-- Has adequate justification and explanation been provided for these errors in the State's submittal letter?
+- Has adequate justification and explanation been provided for these errors in the State's submittal comments?

-- Are there continuing errors that require a change in procedures or processes?
+- Are there continuing errors (over many years) that require a change in procedures or processes?

 - What progress has been made in addressing these error messages?